 7. A teaser trailer has been released

 On Jan.
 29, 2018, following the world premiere of Black Panther, Marvel announced via Instagram story that a teaser trailer for Ant-Man and the Wasp would come the following day.
-And they certainly delivered.
+And it certainly delivered.

 Scott, Hank, and Hope are in the run due to Scott’s actions in Civil War.
 In addition to a lot of very cool shrinking and growing of people (and buildings!), we get to see that a lot of the focus is on the new partnership between Hope and Scott, as the title of the film suggests.

 Additional reporting by Michelle Regalado and Becca Bleznak.